-If there’s one thing I never get tired of making, it’s granola.
+If there’s one thing I never get tired of making, it’s homemade granola.
 Crunchy clusters of oats and nuts?
 Always a yes.
-I love it on yogurt, smoothie bowls, or just with some oat milk—so simple, so good.
+I love it on yogurt, smoothie bowls, or just with some oat milk.
+So simple, so good.

-This healthy chocolate granola is one of my favorites to make.
-It’s crunchy, chocolatey, and naturally sweetened with maple syrup.
-Sprinkle it on smoothie bowls (it’s especially good on this raspberry smoothie bowl), in yogurt, or just snack on it by the handful—no judgement!
+This healthy chocolate granola is crunchy, chocolatey, and naturally sweetened with maple syrup.
+Sprinkle it on smoothie bowls (it’s especially good on this vegan raspberry smoothie bowl), in yogurt, or just snack on it by the handful.
+No judgement!

 • Rich chocolate flavor in every bite